Skip navigation

 Description

 About 70 percent of all cases of Duane retraction syndrome are isolated, which means they occur without other signs and symptoms.
-Duane retraction syndrome can also occur as part of syndromes that affect other areas of the body.
-For example, Duane-radial ray syndrome is characterized by this eye disorder in conjunction with abnormalities of bones in the arms and hands.
+The remaining cases of Duane retraction syndrome occur as part of syndromes that affect other areas of the body.
+For example, Duane-radial ray syndrome is characterized by this eye disorder and abnormalities of bones in the arms and hands.

 Researchers have identified three forms of isolated Duane retraction syndrome, designated types I, II, and III.
-The types vary in which eye movements are most severely restricted (inward, outward, or both).
-All three types are characterized by retraction of the eyeball as the eye moves inward.
+The types are differentiated by which eye movements are most severely restricted (inward, outward, or both).
+All three types are characterized by a retraction of the eyeball as the eye moves inward.

 Frequency

-Isolated Duane retraction syndrome affects an estimated 1 in 1,000 people worldwide.
-This condition accounts for 1 percent to 5 percent of all cases of abnormal eye alignment (strabismus).
-For unknown reasons, isolated Duane syndrome affects females more often than males.
+Isolated Duane retraction syndrome is estimated to affect 1 in 1,000 to 10,000 people worldwide.
+This condition accounts for 1 percent to 5 percent of all cases of strabismus.

 Causes